 North American F-86 Sabre A5 Hardback Aviation Notebook

-The North American F-86 Sabre was a single seat, single engined jet fighter that saw extensive combat with a variety of air forces around the world, most notably with the United Nations during the Korean War (1950 - 1953) where it was pitted against the excellent Mikoyan-Gurevich MiG 15.
+The North American F-86 Sabre was a single-seat, single-engined jet fighter which saw extensive combat with a variety of air forces around the world, most notably with the United Nations during the Korean War (1950-1953), where it was pitted against the excellent Mikoyan-Gurevich MiG 15.
 The F-86 first flew in 1947 and entered service with the United States Air Force in 1949.
-It was the first swept wing fighter in the USAF and on a number of occasions even penetrated the sound barrier.
+It was the first swept-wing fighter in the USAF and on a number of occasions even penetrated the sound barrier.
 The Sabre also evolved into a carrier capable variant for the US Navy with the designation of FJ Fury (models 2 and 3).
 The F86 was built under licence in Canada by Canadair as the Sabre Mks 1 - 6 and in Australia by the Commonwealth Aircraft Corporation as the CA-27 Mks 30 - 32.

-Of the many skillful pilots that flew the F-86 Sabre four would go on to become extremely famous thanks to their involvement within the various American space programs: Edwin "Buzz" Aldwin, John Glenn, Virgil "Gus" Grissom and Gene Kranz.
+Of the many skillful pilots who flew the F-86 Sabre four would go on to become extremely famous thanks to their involvement with the various American space programs: Edwin "Buzz" Aldwin, John Glenn, Virgil "Gus" Grissom and Gene Kranz.

-Basic Six Instruments A5 Pilot Notebook Great Aviation Notebook for Pilot Notes A classic design A5 hardback notebook featuring the basic six instruments (Airspeed Indicator, Artificial Horizon, Altimeter, Turn / Slip...
+Basic Six Instruments Aviation A5 Pilot Notebook Great Aviation Notebook for Pilot Notes A classic design A5 hardback notebook featuring the basic six instruments (Airspeed Indicator, Artificial Horizon, Altimeter, Turn/Slip Indicator,...

 Danger Ejection Seat A5 Aviation Notebook A selection of ejection seat warning signs from the world's air forces and military aircraft.
 Many are particular to an aircraft type or country.
 The...